THE BEST CARBON DISC WHEELSET

 WHEELSETS NOT INCLUDED IN THIS REVIEW – WHICH AND WHY

 I considered roughly two dozen wheelsets for this review.
 While it would be fun, I and my fellow testers don’t have the time to spend several months riding and reviewing that many wheels in one category.
 Nor can I afford to buy all the wheels from companies that aren’t able to provide me a demo for a few months, which is many of them.

 So, while I’d prefer to ride each blindly and rate them on performance alone regardless of their specs, the all-around road disc wheelset evolution chart did provide me some guidance on which to start with in my search for the best performers.

 First, I considered just all-around wheels.
-As the category name suggests, all-arounds should help you do a wide range of riding well.
+As the category name suggests, a carbon disc wheelset that is an all-around should help you do a wide range of riding well.

 Other wheelsets specialize in riding extremely well on flats and rollers at high speeds (aero-wheels) or in the mountains (climbing wheels).

 Another category of wheels (alloy upgrades) will give you notable performance improvement over stock wheels for riders who can’t budget the money or won’t get the benefit that an all-around, aero or climbing wheelset will bring.
-If that describes you, take a look at my review of the Best Upgrade Wheels for Road Disc Bikes.
+If that describes you, take a look at my review of The Best Road Disc Wheelset Upgrades.